the-c0d3r/admin-finder/README.md

 Note : If you see `Name Resoultion Error` it means you are stressing the server with too many threads.
 Lower your thread count and it will disappear.

+**Disclaimer: For Educational Purpose only.
+Use at your own risk, it is very easy to detect such attempts**

 Features
 ---